DominikHorn/perf-macos/README.md

 }
 ```

-Output.
+## Output
 Note that the tested CPU only has 4 configurable perf counter registers
-and therefore only 4 concurrent measurements are possible:
+and therefore only 4 concurrent measurements were taken:
 ```
 averages after 1000000 repetitions: instructions      L1 misses     LLC misses  branch misses         cycles       branches